 Gauge of U.S. business spending plans edges higher

-The Commerce Department said on Monday that non-defense capital goods orders excluding aircraft, a closely watched proxy for investment plans, edged higher 0.2 percent.
-The government also revised higher its estimate for November.
+The Commerce Department said on Monday that non-defense capital goods orders excluding aircraft, a closely watched proxy for investment plans, edged up 0.2 percent last month.

 Many economists expected businesses to invest more timidly late last year because of uncertainty over government spending cuts and tax increases, which had been scheduled to kick in this month.
 Congress ultimately struck a last-minute deal to avoid or postpone most of the austerity measures.

 Despite the uncertainty, Monday's data pointed to growing economic momentum as companies sensed improved consumer demand.